derschatta/totara-docker-dev/README.md

 I recommend to check out each Totara Learn version in a different subfolder below the folder LOCAL_SRC defined in .env.
 This enables you to access different versions without having to switch branches all the time.

+You may need to log in to `tbash` (e.g.; `tbash php=7.2`) and create directories for your multiple install locations.
+If you do this, you will also need to set the correct permissions on the directories you create (e.g.; `chown www-data:www-data /var/www/totara/data/er13_custom.pgsql`).

 This is just a suggestion which worked fine for me.
 There are different ways to handle this and at the end you need to decide yourself how to do it.

 ### Config & Database